TreeViz/metastyle/README.md

 phylostylotastic
 ================

-Styled publication of NeXML/NeXSON trees
+Styled publication of NeXML/NeXSON trees.
+[See the project wiki for more information.](https://github.com/OpenTreeOfLife/phylostylotastic/wiki)

 This is a proof-of-concept implementation, applying TSS styles to the existing tree-visualization features of [ETE](https://pypi.python.org/pypi/ete2/).